 It pays to know some of the key influences on Hoshin Kanri’s development.
 One of which was Peter Drucker’s Management by Objectives (MBO).

-The MBO approach seeks to align employees’ objectives with the organization’s goals, involving every level of a company, from the Boardroom to entry-level.
+The MBO approach seeks to align employees’ objectives with the organization’s goals, involving every company level, from the c-suite to the shop floor.

-The process is clearly laid out with this diagram from Expert Programme Management:
+The process is laid out with this diagram from Expert Programme Management:

-For an introduction to Management of Objectives, Investopedia offers a good introduction to the basics and principles of the methodology and MBO in practice.
+For an introduction to Management of Objectives, Investopedia offers a good introduction to the basics and principles of the methodology and MBO in practice, or read a copy of our Hoshin Kanri v MBO v 4DX eBook.

-Another influence on Hoshin Kanri is Deming's Plan-Do-Check-Act approach that continuously improves performance.
+Another influence on Hoshin Kanri is Deming's Plan-Do-Check-Act approach which continuously improves performance.

 It involves systematically testing processes, assessing the results, and then implementing the solutions with the best returns.